-- High school diploma and at least three years of equivalent related experience.
+- High school diploma and at least five years of equivalent related experience.

-- Basic maintenance skills, including a knowledge of the safe operation, maintenance, and storage of power tools, equipment, tractors, mowers, implements, and vehicles.
+- Basic maintenance skills, including a knowledge of the safe operation, maintenance, and storage of power tools, equipment, tractors, mowers, implements, heating systems, and vehicles.

 - A valid Massachusetts driver’s license and the ability to carry out routine building maintenance and site security.

-- A demonstrated ability to work well with other staff, volunteers, and community representatives and to relate to a diverse range of people and exercise cultural competence and inclusion.
+- A demonstrated ability to work well with other staff and volunteers, relate to a diverse range of people, and exercise cultural competence and inclusion.

 Compensation & Benefits

-This position’s base salary range is $18.50 - $20.57/hour; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s base salary range is $21 - $23 per hour; actual salary will reflect level of experience and qualifications relative to position requirements.

 Benefits eligible staff at Mass Audubon may elect to enroll in medical, dental, and vision plans.
 Mass Audubon also offers disability and life insurance plans, a retirement plan through MetLife, and Flexible Spending Account options.
 Mass Audubon employment also includes access to an Employee Assistance Program (EAP) and the Reciprocity Agreement through the Consortium of Non-Profit Arts/Cultural/Environmental Organizations of New England.
 Mass Audubon employees also enjoy 12 paid holidays (holidays may shift annually due to where days fall within calendar).